 - a.
 A faculty member who is denied tenure but believes that the case received inadequate consideration may petition the Tenure Review Board ("TRB") for a review.
-Such a review must be requested by March 21 of the academic year in which ATC considered the case.
+Such a review must be requested by Formatted January 15-March 21 of the academic year following the semester in which CAPTATC considered the case, or within 15 days of notification of denial of tenure, whichever is later.
 The candidate must submit to the TRB a letter stating in a clear and concise manner exactly how the consideration of the case is perceived as having been inadequate. - b.
-The Tenure Review Board consists of three tenured members of the Faculty, at least one of whom shall have previously served on ATC, each from a different department and elected for a three-year term.
+The Tenure Review Board consists of three tenured members of the Faculty, at least one of whom shall have previously served on CAPTATC, each from a different department and elected for a three-year term.
 No member of a candidate's department will sit on the TRB for consideration of the case.
-The Faculty Executive Committee, according to its procedures, shall provide an alternate for any of the three whose department is the same as the candidate's.

-- c.
-The Tenure Review Board will have at its disposal all of the materials contained in the original tenure file which were available to ATC, together with the letter referred to in number 1 above.
+The Faculty Executive Committee, according to its procedures, shall provide an alternate for any of the three whose department is the same as the candidate's. - c.
+The Tenure Review Board will have at its disposal all of the materials contained in the original tenure file which waswere available to CAPTATC, together with the letter referred to in number 1 above.
 No other materials may be added, and the TRB will restrict its inquiry to the area or areas of consideration claimed in the candidate's letter to have been inadequate.
-The TRB may consult with ATC, members of the candidate's department, the Dean of the Faculty/Vice President for Academic Affairs; the Associate Dean of the Faculty (faculty affairs); and others deemed necessary by the TRB to assess the petition.
-The TRB shall be bound by confidentiality. - d.
-The Tenure Review Board will convey its recommendation to the President, the Dean of the Faculty/Vice President for Academic Affairs, ATC, the department Chair or program Director, and the candidate by April 1.
-If the Tenure Review Board has determined that the case merits reconsideration, the Chair of ATC shall initiate the review by convening the Tenure Appeal Committee (TAC), a committee consisting of the seven members of ATC plus the three members of the Tenure Review Board.
+The TRB may consult with CAPTATC, members of the candidate's department, the Dean of the Faculty/Vice President for Academic Affairs; the Associate Dean of the Faculty (faculty affairs); and others deemed necessary by the TRB to assess the petition.
+The BoardTRB shall be bound by confidentiality. - d.
+The Tenure Review Board will convey its recommendation to the President, the Dean of the Formatted Faculty/Vice President for Academic Affairs, CAPTATC, the department Chair or program Director and the candidate by April 1 within four weeks after the petition deadline.
+If the Tenure Review Board has determined that the case merits reconsideration, the Chair of CAPTATC shall initiate the review by convening the Tenure Appeal Committee (TAC), a committee consisting of the sixseven members of CAPTATC plus the three members of the Tenure Review Board.